Lycanthropy3301/syncseed/syncseed/tests/README.md

    - Ensure that you have Syncseed installed: `pip install syncseed`

 2. **Usage:**
-   - Run `benchmark.py` to execute the benchmarking tool.
+   - Run `syncseed_benchmark.py` to execute the benchmarking tool.
    - Modify the configuration parameters in the script to test different scenarios.

 3. **Results:**
    - The tool will display the time taken for a specified number of iterations, helping you evaluate Syncseed's performance under various settings.

+## Seed Exchange Benchmarking Tool

+### Instructions:

+1. **Installation:**
+   - Ensure that you have Syncseed installed: `pip install syncseed`

+2. **Usage:**
+   - Run `seed_exchange_benchmark.py` to execute the benchmarking tool.
+   - Modify the configuration parameters in the script to test different scenarios.

+3. **Results:**
+   - The tool will display the time taken for a specified number of iterations for each seed exchange method.

 ## Additional Notes